uf-chenlab/UF3-MoS2/README.md

   Example substrate data file used as input for growth simulations

 - `SI.docx`
-  Supplementary Information document accompanying the publication
+  Supplementary Information document accompanying the manuscript

 ---